Aspera virtual catcher

 - Expands health monitoring to support high-scale environments

-- Virtual Catcher Status reporting can show a summary of activity by day
+- Virtual Catcher Status reporting can show a summary of daily, hourly, weekly or monthly activity

 - View the status of packages received in the faspex™ inbox

 - Provides additional support for troubleshooting failed transfers

 - Displays additional information about file processing failures